hutchutchutch/rag/README.md

    - Generate high-quality embeddings using Google's Gemini model.
    - Store and retrieve embeddings from dual vector stores.

-4. **Chat Interface**:
+4. **Dual Agentic LangGraph Flows**:
+   - **Chat RAG Agent**: Handles conversation context, vector retrieval, and response generation.
+   - **Knowledge Graph Builder Agent**: Extracts structured entities and relationships from documents.
+   - Type-safe state management with Zod schemas for both agent workflows.
+   - Conditional routing between agents based on user preferences.
+   - Multiple specialized nodes for document retrieval, entity extraction, and answer generation.

+5. **Chat Interface with RAG Visualization**:
-   - Ask questions about uploaded documents.
+   - Ask questions about uploaded documents with visibility into the RAG pipeline.
-   - System retrieves relevant context from vector stores.
-   - LangGraph orchestrates the retrieval and answer generation process.
+   - View retrieved document chunks that inform the AI's responses.
+   - Toggle between standard RAG and knowledge graph extraction modes.
+   - Explore similarity scores and vector representations of relevant chunks.

+6. **Knowledge Graph Extraction and Editing**:
+   - AI-powered extraction of entities and relationships from documents.
+   - Interactive editor for reviewing and modifying extracted knowledge graphs.
+   - Add, edit, or remove entities and relationships before saving to Neo4j.
+   - Visualize the knowledge graph structure with entity types and relationship labels.

-5. **Vector Store Visualization**:
+7. **Vector Store Visualization**:
    - View document chunks and their vector representations.
    - Visualize similarity between chunks for better understanding.